neurobagel/documentation/docs/user_guide/config.md

 - [acme-companion](https://github.com/nginx-proxy/acme-companion) to automatically create and renew SSL certificates for NGINX proxied service containers

-!!! warning "Community Contribution"

-    **Disclaimer:** This example `docker-compose.yml` is a community-contributed resource and is not officially maintained or supported by the Neurobagel team.

-    **Compatibility Note:** This example has been tested with version `v0.4.1` of the [Neurobagel deployment recipes](https://github.com/neurobagel/recipes).
-Ensure you are using the same or a compatible version for optimal results.

-??? abstract "Example `docker-compose.yml` with reverse proxy"
+**Example `docker-compose.yml` with Reverse Proxy**

 To use this file:

 1. If you haven't already, follow the [steps](getting_started.md#the-neurobagel-node-deployment-recipe) to clone and minimally configure the services in the [Neurobagel deployment recipe](https://github.com/neurobagel/recipes).
-    2. Replace the default `docker-compose.yml` in the `recipes` directory with the below file.
+2. Replace the default `docker-compose.yml` in the `recipes` directory with the appropriate file from below.
+3. Select the reverse proxy recipe you prefer:

+=== "NGINX"
+    ??? abstract "NGINX Reverse Proxy Configuration"
+        **To use this file:**

-    3. Open the file, and edit the values of `VIRTUAL_HOST` and `LETSENCRYPT_HOST` to the domains your proxied services will use.
+        - Open the file and edit the values of `VIRTUAL_HOST` and `LETSENCRYPT_HOST` to the domains your proxied services will use.

         - This assumes you have already registered your domain(s) with a DNS provider and configured the DNS settings to resolve correctly to your host machine.
-    4. From the root of the `recipes` directory, run:
-        ```bash
-        docker compose up -d
-        ```
-        (or, see [here](#available-profiles) to launch a non-default service profile).
-    5. Ensure that ports 80 and 443 are open on the host machine where your Docker Compose stack is running.

-    === "NGINX(`docker-compose.yml`)"
+        **`docker-compose.yml`:**
         ```yaml
          services:
           api:
             image: "neurobagel/api:${NB_NAPI_TAG:-latest}"
             profiles: